Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## Amulet Coin

-The `Amulet coin` is an held item that gives a `25%` chance to earn `1` pokecoin upon winning every spawn battle if the holder participates in the battle.
+`Amulet Coin` is an held item that gives a `25%` chance to earn `1` pokecoin upon winning every spawn battle that the holder participates in.
+This is the only passive method of earning pokecoins.